Krutsch/hydro-js/README.md

 ### internals

 An object with internal data / functions for testing or deeper dives for developers.
 This only includes a `compare` function for DOM Elements at the moment.

+## Further

+To enable HTML highlighting in your files, you could use [leet-html](https://marketplace.visualstudio.com/items?itemName=EldarGerfanov.leet-html) in VS Code.

 ## Roadmap